mihaiberq/curriculum/react/tips/good-to-know/react-immutability-helpers-in-react.md

 });
 ```

-Although this format might need some getting used to, it provides a much better approach for determining which data has changed [1].
+Although this format might need some getting used to, it provides a much better approach for determining which data has changed.

 In terms of notation, keys that are preceded by a `$` are called **commands** (`{ $push: array }`, `{ $apply: function }`, etc.) and the data that is being mutated is called the **target**.
 Will this `break[2]`?